afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 - Wire the other terminal of each push button (or switch) to one of the light-blue pins.
 - Bare bone rotary encoders: their built-in push button must be wired like any other push button, being `SW` and `SW GND` the involved terminals.
 - KY-040 rotary encoders: wire `SW` to any light-blue pin.
-- Potentiometers as digital clutch paddles: build this [satellite circuit](https://falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWEBmAHAJmgdgGzoRmACzICcpkORICkNNdCApgLRhgBQA5jeqiOkj8EfAUToSOAJRq4QRYXIlR5dZNGQqJ0BBwCy81HVI4UkaiZWZdBnFnQhLqBY9N1rHMFmp5qLuw5gonRg8NoI5GFR8BAAwgA2AK4ALgDGABacAO68-C4Ici6QHDm+hrKmRZ7eueUKIUTUIWFQ0HzoDgkpGejV1CL8gvxlxNQQofCtyOhgRtFRmgAq6QBOTADO6QD28QAmJSAjjRXgx8U5BaajtdfFAB4gWLTgXiCoCJpBdGN0i1sAOut4gBLLjpZKAgBGSSYgIADsCAHaA9JMACGuyYKw4D3QpCwLwJ4hCgnk4F+AKBoPBUJh8KRKPRmOxDwQYFM6CoNDQAjsZNCIAA4gA5AAiOJoBAEeMO+IE035vxWoK4WMByVWG22e3hW2STERyWBWwAtkx9SzDshNDhSI8pfZFSAuml0vCMbt4rD1nC9QajabzViJWQCRFeA48E6XRl3btPd7ffrDcazRaOEA) which is quite simillar to that for the button matrix.
+- Potentiometers as digital clutch paddles: build this [satellite circuit](https://falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWEBmAHAJmgdgGzoRmACzICcpkORICkNNdCApgLRhgBQA5jeqiOkj8EfAUToSOAJRq4QRYXIlR5dZNGQqJ0BBwCy81HVI4UkaiZWZdBnFnQhLqBY9N1rHMFmp5qLuw5gonRg8NoI5GFR8BAAwgA2AK4ALgDGABacAO68-C4Ici6QHDm+hrKmRZ7eueUKIUTUIWFQ0HzoDgkpGejV1CL8gvxlxNQQofCtyOhgRtFRmgAq6QBOTADO6QD28QAmJSAjjRXgx8U5BaajtdfFAB4gWLTgXiCoCJpBdGN0i1sAOut4gBLLjpZKAgBGSSYgIADsCAHaA9JMACGuyYKw4D3QpCwLwJ4hCgnk4F+AKBoPBUJh8KRKPRmOxDwQYFM6CoNDQAjsZNCIAA4gA5AAiOJoBAEeMO+IE035vxWoK4WMByVWG22e3hW2STERyWBWwAtkx9SzDshNDhSI8pfZFSAuml0vCMbt4rD1nC9QajabzViJWQCRFeA48E6XRl3btPd7ffrDcazRaOEA) which is quite simillar to that of the button matrix.
 All three potentiometers must have the same impedance.
 The higher, the better.
 The trigger threshold potentiometer is a trimmer one.
 Note that this satellite circuit will drain current at all times.

   ![Satellite circuit for clutch paddles](./Multiplexer2ClutchPaddles.png)